DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-Open-Label Treatment Extension Study for Patients Who Complete Study RNA200103-201
+Open-label Treatment Extension Study for Patients Who Complete Study RNA200103-201

-Information source: Valeant Pharmaceuticals North America
+Information source: Valeant Pharmaceuticals International, Inc.

 Link to the current ClinicalTrials.gov record.